 It’s safe to say that the average vocabulary of people is less than the total number of words in English.
 When you use the word counter in Google Docs to count the number of words you’ve typed in an essay, that number will only be a fraction of the total number of words in English.
 There is just no way that someone can know and use daily every word in the English language.

-Here is how the number of words in the Oxford Dictionary – 171,476 in current use2 – compares to the number of words in those five other languages.
-The figures here are taken from the Lingholic website, which base their numbers on the largest dictionary for each language.7
+Here is how the number of words in the Oxford Dictionary—171,476 in current use—compares to the number of words in those five other languages.
+The figures here are taken from the Lingholic website, which base their numbers on the largest dictionary for each language.

-Spanish — there are about 100,000 words in the Diccionario de la Real Academia Española.
+Spanish has about 100,000 words in the Diccionario de la Real Academia Española.

 German has about 135,000 words in the Der Duden dictionary.